top of page

 • Usage is rising without heavy incentives

-• Extremely low float with large unlocks coming soon
+• Extremely low float with large unlocks ahead

 • No clear token utility